What is the best CCleaner alternative in 2025?

 Key strengths: advanced system maintenance, hidden macOS settings, and cache control

-I've tested OnyX extensively, and In 2025, it's still a great option.
+I've tested OnyX extensively, and in 2025, it's still a great option.
 I ran a full maintenance routine that rebuilt my Spotlight index, cleared font caches, and reset system logs, things most other apps don't even touch.

 What really stood out?
 It gives you total transparency, just solid tools that work.